|Claire Kane||Chairfirstname.lastname@example.org||Honarary Officer|

 - Report any concerns about child abuse to local children’s social care services or police immediately

-- Have attending Safeguarding and Protecting Children Training and Time to Listen Training for Club Welfare Officers within the last 3 years.
+- Have attended Safeguarding and Protecting Children Training and Time to Listen Training for Club Welfare Officers within the last 3 years.

 - Plan and organise several club socials every year